jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 	bne 1b // 1 cycle taken, 0 not taken (must be .n)
 ```

-`it` can dual issue with preceding instruction
+`it` can dual issue with preceding instruction, no restrictions on when/where condition flags were generated.

 ## load/store